-Art With Impact is seeking passionate, inspiring individuals to facilitate our interactive, film-based workshops at both the college and high school levels.
+Art With Impact is seeking passionate, inspiring individuals to join our team.

 Looking to engage with us and volunteer?
 Become an Art With Impact Star!
 AWI Stars are an essential component of the Art With Impact network.
 They are passionate about reducing the stigma around mental illness through creativity, and generously put their time, expertise, and passion to work for positive change.